Namelessone1991/DepotRetake/README.md

 #README

-Finished Chapter 9, starting chapter 10
+Finished the chapter 10, added formatting to the cart items and delete button

-There is an explanation on the controller on how to associate the line items with the cart and the products.
-There is a need to improve the understanding of this however
+Generated a way to expose errors through flash

-I will finish the book.
+Next up generating Ajax behavior